FernandoCalmet/java-essencial/Introduction/ObjectAndClasses.md

 ## Source File Declaration Rules

 As the last part of this section, let's now look into the source file declaration rules.
-These rules are essential when declaring classes, import statements and package statements in a source file.
+These rules are essential when declaring classes, import statements and package Introduction. statements in a source file.

 - There can be only one public class per source file.